The Tonight Show Starring Johnny Carson

 next 12 months.
 After May 1973, however, the show remained in Burbank exclusively until Carson's retirement.
 The show's house band, the NBC Orchestra, was led by Skitch Henderson, until 1966 when Milton Delugg took over, who was succeeded by Doc Severinsen less than a year later.

+Carson's Tonight Show was the longest-running late-night show of all time.
+The show played a significant role in launching the careers of numerous comedians by introducing them to a national audience.
 The series was ranked as one of the greatest TV shows of all time in polls from 2002 and 2013.

 Format

 Johnny Carson's Tonight Show established the modern format of the late-night talk show: a monologue sprinkled with a rapid-fire series of 16 to 22 one-liners (Carson had a rule of no more than three on the same subject) was sometimes followed by sketch comedy, then moving on to guest interviews and performances by musicians and stand-up comedians, in no fixed order.
 Occasionally, Carson interviewed prominent politicians such as Richard Nixon, Ronald Reagan, Bill Clinton, Robert F. Kennedy, and Hubert Humphrey, however Carson refused to discuss his personal political views on the show out of concern it might alienate his audience and resisted efforts from his writing staff, particularly head writer and admitted liberal Marshall Brickman, to include more political material in the show.
 Other regulars were selected for their entertainment or information value, in contrast to those who offered more cerebral conversation.
 Musical guests were chosen under the premise that viewers watching a show in the middle of the night would not appreciate raucous rock and roll or funk performances at a time most people were trying to sleep, and tended to favor musicians with a lighter or more traditional sound.

 His preference for access to Hollywood stars caused the show's move to the West Coast on May 1, 1972.
 However, the show would continue to have episodes taped in New York until 1973 when production moved to Hollywood permanently.
 The Tonight Show would not return to New York until 2014 when Jimmy Fallon took the hosting reins.
 When asked about intellectual conversation on The Tonight Show, Carson and his staff invariably cited "Carl Sagan, Paul Ehrlich, Margaret Mead, Gore Vidal, Shana Alexander, Madalyn Murray O'Hair" as guests; one television critic stated, however, "he always presented them as if they were spinach for your diet when he did [feature such names]."
 Family therapist Carlfred Broderick appeared on the show ten times, and psychologist Joyce Brothers was one of Carson's most frequent guests.
 Carson, in general, did not feature prop comedy acts (Carson was not averse to using prop comedy himself); such acts, with Gallagher being a prominent example, more commonly appeared when guest hosts helmed the program.